Chau-Ngoc/dish_tray_monitoring/README.md

    ```
    The `data.yaml` file should follow [Ultralytics YOLO format](https://docs.ultralytics.com/datasets/detect/#ultralytics-yolo-format)

+   I have included a sample dataset in the `data/` directory.
+You can use it or create your own.

 2. Start the training process:
    ```
    docker compose run --rm monitor-service train.py --model <model_name> --data <path_to_data.yaml> --epochs 10 --batch-size 16